HiiImTrung/DS-Capstone/README.md

 - Udacity for providing the project framework.
 - The Sparkify dataset providers.
 - All the open-source library maintainers and contributors.

-A Github repository of your work.
-The repository must have a README.md file that communicates the libraries used, the motivation for the project, the files in the repository with a small description of each, a summary of the results.

-A blog (or other media for a write-up) post written for a technical audience, or a deployed web application powered by data.